Go Back

 Shiratama Dango (Japanese Rice Dumplings)

 Shiratama Dango is a traditional Japanese rice dumpling known for its smooth, soft, and chewy texture.
-It is often enjoyed with sweet toppings and is a staple ingredient in various sweets, as its mild flavor doesn't overpower other ingredients.
+It is often enjoyed with sweet toppings and is a staple ingredient in various Japanese desserts, as its mild flavor complements other ingredients rather than overpowering them.

 No ratings yet